 It happened again last week.
-I was meeting with a contractor at my range and at the end of the conversation, he looked and me and said, “If I’d met you anywhere else, I would have no idea you shot guns.
+I was meeting with a contractor or gun owner at my range and at the end of the conversation, he looked and me and said, “If I’d met you anywhere else, I would have no idea you shot guns.

 It’s obvious from my pictures that I’m a young Asian woman.
-I did grow up in America, though, and while my stomping grounds as a child were of the small town sort, they were up North and I never even held a real gun until I was in my mid-20s.
+I did grow up in America, though, and while my stomping grounds as a child were of the small-town sort, they were up North and I never even held a real gun until I was in my mid-20s.

 Before I dove full-time into the firearms industry, I was a commercial attorney and represented a series of companies as in-house counsel after a time working on large acquisitions and loans.
 My practice was very white-collar and very corporate.

 I’m lucky to no longer have to wear the suits or business office-appropriate wardrobe of my old jobs, but aside from a decided slant towards the free shirts I get at matches, I dress like many active women: jeans or similarly-cut pants and t-shirts.

 I'm a gun owner.
 I'm serious about carrying for self-defense.
 I'm passionate about competing with a gun.
 While women are becoming a bigger part of the shooting community, they aren’t the only new demographic to appear in gun stores and on ranges.
-I’m part of the new NRA type.
-Are you?
-Let us know if you look like a gun carrier in the comments, and make sure you like Gun Carrier’s Facebook page.